Like Icebergs Melted

 As darkness overtook the ship, the captain feared for her safety and guided her to one of the deserted public rooms where a bed was prepared for her.
 It was Monday evening.
 Seasickness overcame her as it had the others, and she stayed put until the ship moved into the calm haven of the Columbia River on Thursday morning.

 Why couldn’t she be more, well, ladylike?
-In Ellen’s camp meeting tent, Elder Van Horn and Elder Jones learned a spiritual lesson they might never have gained elsewhere.
-“It was a weeping, and confessing time,” Ellen noted later.
+In Ellen White’s camp meeting tent, Elder Van Horn and Elder Jones learned a spiritual lesson they might never have gained elsewhere.
+“It was a weeping, and confessing time,” White noted later.
 “There was a humbling of soul before God.”4 These were blunt tactics for a guest speaker to wield, particularly for a woman speaking to churchmen.

 Would those guest sermons have been as compelling if she had not just spent hours unraveling difficulties with church members in Milton?
 Something about her spiritual intensity made her message stick.
 This visit to Salem had a larger public dimension than the first one, and there was a larger public affirmation of her ministry.